 (1) For the purposes of this Act there shall be established a fund to be called the “Keep Australia Beautiful Council (W.A.)
 Fund”.

-(2) All moneys from time to time belonging to the Fund shall be —
+(2) An account called the Keep Australia Beautiful Council (W.A.)
+Fund Account is to be established —

-(a) credited to an account at the Treasury, forming part of the Trust Fund constituted under section 9 of the Financial Administration and Audit Act 1985; or
+(a) as an agency special purpose account under section 16 of the Financial Management Act 2006; or

-(b) paid into and placed to the credit of an account at such bank, approved by the Treasurer, as the Council may from time to time decide,
+(b) with the approval of the Treasurer, at a bank as defined in section 3 of that Act,

-and the account is to be called the Keep Australia Beautiful Council (W.A.)
-Fund Account.
+to which all monies from time to time belonging to the Fund are to be credited.

 (3) The Fund shall consist of —

 (a) moneys from time to time appropriated by Parliament for the purposes of this Act;